samjulien/blog/_posts/2018-07-23-3-tools-for-digital-transformation-in-air-travel.md

   - 2017-12-18-retail-analytics-past-present-and-future
 ---

 Digital transformation starts with the customer.
 Understanding the full scope of a customer's journey and the numerous points at which s/he interacts with your company's products and services will serve as a guide when modernizing operations.
 This is especially important for airlines.
-While many might think that the flight is the only important part of the customer journey in air travel, critical communications take place starting from the customer's initial decision to book a flight through post-flight feedback and promotions.
+While many might think that the flight is the only important part of the customer journey in air travel, critical communications take place starting from the customer's initial decision to buy tickets and book a flight through post-flight feedback and promotions.

 <p style="text-align: center;">
   <img src="https://cdn.auth0.com/blog/3-tools-for-digital-transformation-in-air-travel/customer-communication-flow-for-air-travel.png" alt="Customer flow and journey map in air travel experiences">